odpi/OpenDS4All/README.md

 * sample homework assignments (where applicable)
 * additional documentation (where applicable)

 __Note:__ The PowerPoint slides are not directly viewable on GitHub.
 After you clicked on the link to a set of PowePoint slides you need to select the Download button to download and view the slide deck.
-Two viewable extracts from the slide decks can be seen by clickeing on the links below:
+Two viewable extracts from the slide decks can be seen by clicking on the links below:
 - [INTRODUCTION-Data-Science-basic.pptx](https://www.slideshare.net/secret/MCRawtu2jX7DhE)
 - [DATA-WRANGLING-Import-Link-mixed.pptx](https://www.slideshare.net/secret/2DjxZscaxVQIAt)